 - 1. Explain the fundamental principles of nanotechnology and their application to biomedical engineering. - 2.
 Apply engineering and physics concepts to the nano-scale and non-continuum domain. - 3.
 Identify and compare state-of-the-art nanofabrication methods and perform a critical analysis of the research literature. - 4.
 Design processing conditions to engineer functional nanomaterials. - 5.
 Evaluate current constraints, such as regulatory, ethical, political, social and economical, encountered when solving problems in living systems. - 6.
-Motivate selection of deposition techniques for various applications
+Get motivated to select the deposition techniques for various applications superconductivity.
+Microelectromechanical Systems (MEMS) - Nanoelectromechanical Systems (NEMS) - Fabrication of nanodevices and nanomachines - Molecular and Supramolecular Switches.